Mary Fletcher (preacher): Later life

 In 1785, Wesley attempted to persuade Fletcher to leave Madeley for a ministry with the Methodists in London.
 She refused, believing she was called to carry on her late husband's work in the parish.
 Fletcher continued to exercise some control over the local church hierarchy.
 Her husband's successor let her advise him on curate appointments.
 She was also allowed to continue living in the vicarage for the rest of her life.
 She continued to preach at Madeley and started to do so at the nearby villages of Coalbrookdale and Coalport.
 She continued to serve as a Methodist class leader for children and adults.

 In 1793, Fletcher discovered a lump in her breast, which she tried to dissolve by praying and taking goosegrass juice as a herbal remedy.
 Nine months later, Fletcher claimed the method had worked and the lump disappeared.
 However, it reappeared some years later.
 Further remedies were tried to unknown effect, but Fletcher did have a lump in her breast upon her death.

 In 1799 or 1800, Mary Tooth moved in with Fletcher, and Fletcher began to train Tooth as her successor.
-Mary Tooth said that she was not parted from her "beloved" for the next 15 years for a period longer than 24 hours.
+In 1803 the Methodist Conference decided that it no longer supported the idea of women preaching.
+Leading preacher Mary Taft who had caused the controversy took little notice.
+The Tafts were to stay with her for a week in 1810.
+They would have met Mary Tooth as she said that she was not parted from her "beloved" for 15 years for a period longer than 24 hours.
 Tooth took on some of her duties although Fletcher continued her work within the Wesleyan Methodist Connexion until shortly before she died.
 It was reported that in 1814, when she was 75 years old, that she still preached five times a week.
 Her last sermon was given on 25 July 1815, and three months before her death she ceased also to take religious meetings and hold classes.